-After Zivile and I had been married for about 6 years, we discussed making a change, and potentially travel the world together.
-First we talked about renting our home in San Diego and travel by plane, but over time we started discussing sailing around the world on our own yacht.
+After Zivile and I had been married for about 6 years, we discussed making a big change, and travel the world together.
+First we talked about renting our home in Encinitas and travel by plane, and various ground transportation, but over time a sailing vessel entered the discussions.

-My sailing experience was minimal before taking the helm of Aquarius and totaled two sailing courses including 8 days of sailing, and for 5 years crewed on several sailing vessels for local races.
-The last few years of my racing career Karl and Christina purchased a 37 Hanse and named her Alacrity.
-Our best race was the 2016 San Diego to Ensenada race.
-We placed 1st in Cruising Class.
-That was a fun race!
+My sailing experience was minimal - before taking the helm of Aquarius in January 2017.
+It totaled two sailing courses including just 8 days of sailing, and 5 years crewing on several sailing vessels during local San Diego races.
+The last few years of my racing career my friends Karl and Christina purchased a 37 Hanse and named her Alacrity.
+Our best race was the 2016 San Diego to Ensenada race where Alacrity placed 1st in Cruising Class.
+All aboard, Captain and Crew, had an awesome time during the race!

 Most plans are not realized without some major event, or events, to push them to reality.
-In our case, there were several events that all happened within 6 months.
-Zivile was laid off her corporate job, a close friend passed from cancer, and then the doctors warned me of a few health issues of my own.
-Both Zivile and I pushed the master plan forward, and it quickly became reality on January 24th, 2017.
+In my case, there were several events that all happened within 6 months.
+Zivile was made redundant at her corporate job, a close friend passed with cancer, and then the doctors warned me of a few health issues that might be life changing in the near future.
+Both Zivile and I pushed plan forward, and it quickly became reality when we left the US on January 24th, 2017.

 Zivile / Isabelle

-In 2009 I went to Miami for few months and there I met my husband Ken and “got stuck” in beautiful California, San Diego, where he lived.
+In 2009 I went to Miami for few months and there I met Ken and “got stuck” in beautiful California, San Diego, where he lived.

-Also, for the last couple of years I did Career Coaching part time ( www.AligningPowers.com ), which became a catalyst for us taking this time for sailing.
+Also, for the last couple of years I did Career Coaching part time, which became a catalyst for me start conversation with Ken taking this time for sailing.
 Saying all this, although I am very career driven, I am absolutely sure that taking this time off for sailing will give me more unique opportunities in my future endeavors.

 I recently realized that all my life I lived next to the water – river, lake, or the ocean – max 20 minutes walking distance and I must say I really love water… Although I have never been privileged or lucky enough to be sailing from young days, I like swimming, diving and simply just watching the water.